wp-plugins/avchat-3/readme.txt

 <a href='http://avchat.net/features' title='AVChat software'>AVChat</a> is a group video chat script that can be hosted by you and installed on your web site.
 You can purchase the software from <a href='http://avchat.net/buy-now' title='Buy AVChat'>here</a>:

-If you have purchased AVChat and your website is based on WordPress this Plugin will take care of:
+If you have purchased AVChat and your website is based on WordPress this plugin will take care of:

 * username integration (users logged in the Word Press web site will not have to login again in the video chat )
 * compatible with buddypress: buddypress avatars are automatically added to users profiles and users profiles can be accessed directly from AVChat
-* setting up different permissions/limits/features for each user role in your WorPress web site
+* setting up different permissions/limits/features for each user role in your WorPress web site (in the PRO verision)
 * compatible with SEO friendly URL's in WordPress
-* you can choose the video chat location: embedded or popup
+* you can choose the video chat location: embedded or popup (PRO version)
-* having access to the most important settings directly from the WrodPress admin area
+* having access to the most important settings directly from the WrodPress admin area (PRO version)

+The PRO version can be bought from <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for Wordpress'>our website</a> and costs 49$.
+With the PRO version you also get 1 year of full support and updates , and free installation.

 The AVChat3 Flash Video Chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.